MicrosoftDocs/learn/learn-pr/azure/explore-fundamentals-kql/includes/3-kql-query-environments.md

 ## Microsoft Sentinel

 Microsoft Sentinel is a scalable, cloud-native solution that provides security information and event management (SIEM), and security orchestration, automation, and response (SOAR).
-Using Microsoft Sentinel's  hunting search-and-query tools, based on the MITRE framework, you can proactively hunt for security threats across your organization’s data sources, before an alert is triggered.
+Many features in Microsoft Sentinel utilize KQL.
+Proficiency with KQL is particularly valuable though when using Microsoft Sentinel's hunting search-and-query tools to proactively and reactively hunt for security threats across your organization's data sources.
+For more information, see [Hunt for threats with Microsoft Sentinel](/azure/sentinel/hunting).

 :::image type="content" source="../media/7-sentinel.png" alt-text="Screenshot of Microsoft Sentinel threat hunting environment." lightbox="../media/7-sentinel.png":::

-Microsoft Sentinel is built on top of the Azure Monitor service and uses Azure Monitor’s Log Analytics workspaces to store all of its data.
-For more information, see [Hunt for threats with Microsoft Sentinel](/azure/sentinel/hunting).
+But that's just a start.
+Microsoft Sentinel uses KQL for alerts, workbook visualizations, parsers, and transforming data.
+Since Microsoft Sentinel is built on top of the Azure Monitor service and uses Azure Monitor's Log Analytics workspaces to store all of its data, Microsoft Sentinel also provides a **Logs** view for direct table queries to find connections in the data.

 For more product information, see [What is Microsoft Sentinel?](/azure/sentinel/overview)